Choosing a Study Program

 There are limited opportunities to change subject selections at key points in the academic year.

-The College timetable and course selection process allows students some flexibility to ‘build their own timetable’ to suit their individual arrangements.
-This includes choosing the option to attend classes in the evening which will free up additional time during the day for other pursuits.
+The College timetable allows students some flexibility to suit their individual arrangements, such as ASBAs.
+In these cases the individual student timetable can be sorted so students can participate in an ASBA without missing other classes.
+Students also have the option to attend classes in the evening which will free up additional time during the day for other pursuits.